smartfog/fogflow/roadmap.md

 # FogFlow Roadmap

-FogFlow: This product is a FIWARE Generic Enabler.
+FogFlow is a FIWARE Generic Enabler.
 If you would like to learn about the overall Roadmap of FIWARE, please check section "Roadmap" on the FIWARE Catalogue.